kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *no sense of community*

 ### UNHEALTHY EMPLOYEES COMPETITION
 > Organization's culture is perceived as promoting competition instead of cooperation.
-Employees are in competition with one another and they may feel that they have to "step on" other people to get ahead.
+Employees compete with one another and they may feel that they have to "step on" other people to get ahead.
 The organization might also be a very competitive environment where employees are forced to compete with one another for promotions, bonuses, or recognition.

 __Exemplary statements reported by employees:__